williaz/TechRefresher/Spring5_Demo.md

 - Cross-site request forgery
   - Spring Security has built-in CSRF protection, and it’s enabled by default

+- 4. configure(HttpSecurity)
+  - formLogin() to enable default simple login page.
+  - and() to chain together different configuration instructions.
+  - rememberMe() default 2 weeks
+  - httpBasic(): another app: HTTP Basic authentication is one way to authenticate a user to an application HTTP directly in the request itself.
+  - logout(): logout capability is already enabled by your configuration without you having to do anything else.

 - authen, multi user, path security level